silentknight/abhijitm-com/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD candidate in Deep Learning at the Applied Intelligence Research Centre (AIRC), Technological University Dublin (TU Dublin).
-I am co-funded by ADAPT Research Centre, Ireland.
-I am currently exploring the impact of long distance dependencies found in various datasets on neural architectures.
-Previously, I worked with autonomous underwater vehicles (AUVs) and wireless sensor networks (WSNs) and Internet of Things (IoT).
+I am a PhD candidate in deep learning Technological University Dublin (TU Dublin) and co-funded by ADAPT Research Centre, Ireland.
+My research includes exploring the impact of long distance dependencies (in sequential datasets) on neural architectures (sequential models).
+Previously, I worked with autonomous underwater vehicles and wireless sensor networks.

-I co-founded an IoT based company in India named  SpitiQ.
-I also provide technical advice to Qubiseed Technologies LLP, India.
+I co-founded an IoT company in SpitiQ in Goa, India.
+I also provide technical assitance to Qubiseed Technologies LLP, Goa, India.